-Sumatriptan is available in tablet form and is most effective when taken early after the onset of a headache.
+Sumatriptan is available in tablet form and is most effective when taken early after a headache.
 Although, the injected Sumatriptan is more effective than other formulations.

-The tablets contain Sumatriptan (as succinate), an agonist of the selective 5-hydroxytryptamine receptor subtype 1.
+The tablets contain Sumatriptan (succinate), an agonist of the selective 5-hydroxytryptamine receptor subtype 1.
 Sumatriptan succinate is chemically designated as 3- [2- (dimethylamino) ethyl] -N-methyl-indole-5-methanesulfonamide succinate.

 Mechanism of action

-Sumatriptan is an agonist for a vascular 5-hydroxytryptamine receptor subtype 1 (probably a member of the 5-HT 1D family) that has only weak affinity for 5-HT 1A, 5-HT 5A, and 5-HT receptors.
-7 and affinity is not significant (as measured using standard radioligand binding assays).
+Sumatriptan is an agonist for avascular 5-hydroxytryptamine receptor subtype 1 (probably a member of the 5-HT 1D family) with only a weak affinity for 5-HT 1A, 5-HT 5A, and 5-HT receptors.
+The relationship is insignificant (as measured using standard radioligand binding assays).

-The vascular 5-HT 1 receptor subtype that activates Sumatriptan is present in the cranial arteries in both the dog and primate, in the human basilar artery and in the vasculature of the human dura mater and mediates vasoconstriction.
+The vascular 5-HT one receptor subtype that activates Sumatriptan is present in the cranial arteries in both the dog and primate, in the human basilar street, and the vasculature of the human dura mater and mediates vasoconstriction.

 This action in humans is correlated with migraine relief.